jdbermeol/CarND-Behavioral-Cloning-P3/writeup.md

 After the collection process, I had 64365 number of data points.
 I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was TODO.
+The ideal number of epochs was TODO and batch size 64.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.